syncfusion-content/javascript-docs/js/Spreadsheet/Data-Binding.md

 Spreadsheet can be populated with external datasource using [`dataSource`](http://help.syncfusion.com/js/api/ejspreadsheet#members:sheets-datasource "dataSource") property.
 The [`dataSource`](http://help.syncfusion.com/js/api/ejspreadsheet#members:sheets-datasource "dataSource") property can be assigned either with the instance of [`ej.DataManager`](http://help.syncfusion.com/js/api/ejdatamanager# "ej.DataManager") or JSON data array collection.
 Spreadsheet supports three different kinds of Data binding.

 * Local Data
 * Remote Data
 * HTML Table Data

 ## Local Data

-To bind local data to the Spreadsheet, you can assign a JSON array to the [`dataSource`](http://help.syncfusion.com/js/api/ejspreadsheet#members:sheets-datasource "dataSource") property.
+To bind local data to the Spreadsheet, you can assign a JSON array to the worksheet [`dataSource`](http://help.syncfusion.com/js/api/ejspreadsheet#members:sheets-datasource "dataSource") property.
 The following code illustrates how to bind local data to the Spreadsheet

 {% highlight html %}